 2) Add More Than One New Row or Column:

 As you play around with your data, you might find you’re constantly needing to add more rows and columns.
 Sometimes, you may even need to add hundreds of rows.
 Doing this one-by-one would be super tedious.
 Luckily, there’s always an easier way.

 To add any of the rows or columns or multiple in a spreadsheet, you have to highlight the same number of preexisting rows or columns that you need to add.
 Then, right-click and select “Insert.”

-Filters allow you to pare down your data to only look at certain rows at one time.
+Filters allow you to pair your data to only look at certain rows at one time.
 In Excel, we can add a filter to each column or a single volume and then choose which cells you want to view at once.